Ohio

 Right to Be Free From Intimidation

-Except for grand jury proceedings, the victim has hte right to attend all court proceedings, except in the unusual situation that such attendance would compromise the defendant's right to a fair trial.
+Except for grand jury proceedings, the victim has the right to attend all court proceedings, except in the unusual situation that such attendance would compromise the defendant's right to a fair trial.
 The victim has the right to know the outcome of the case and the important right to be heard at the time of sentencing.

 Right to Give Impact Statement

 The victim of a crime in which the defendant harmed or attempted to harm the victim can give a victim impact statement.
-The can be done in writing or orally.
+That can be done in writing or orally.
 The statement can include such matter as an explanation of any physical or psychological harm to the victim; an explanation of any harm to the victim's property; request for restitution for monetary harm; and a recommendation of the appropriate sanctions to be applied.
 The victim's statement is confidential and is not public record.

 Right Not to Be Fired